zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-provision/adb-provision-conditional.md

 -   Learn how to provision a new Autonomous Database

-## Task 1: Choosing ADW or ATP from the Services Menu
+## Task 1: Choose ADW or ATP from the Services Menu

 1. Login to the Oracle Cloud.
 2. Once you are logged in, you are taken to the cloud services dashboard where you can see all the services available to you.
 Click the navigation menu in the upper left to show top level navigation choices.